Malta in the Eurovision Song Contest 2023: Background

 The Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-The broadcaster opted to select the Maltese entry for the 2022 contest during a national selection show titled Malta Eurovision Song Contest, a process that will be continued for their 2023 entry.
+In 2022, Malta selected their entry through a national final procedure, a method that was continued for their 2023 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2023

 Malta Eurovision Song Contest 2023 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2023.
-The competition consisted of three quarter-finals, a semi-final and final held between 13 January 2023 and 11 February 2023.
-All shows were broadcast on Television Malta (TVM) as well as on the broadcaster's website tvm.com.mt.
+The competition consisted of five shows which commenced on 13 January 2023 and concluded with a final held on 11 February 2023.
+All shows were broadcast on Television Malta (TVM) as well as on the broadcaster's website tvmnews.mt.

 Format

-The competition consisted of 40 songs competing in three quarter-finals on 13, 20 and 27 January 2023.
-The top twenty-four entries qualified to compete in the semi-final on 9 February 2023 where the top sixteen entries qualified to compete in the final on 11 February 2023.
-Five judges evaluated the songs during all phases and their votes were combined with the results of the public televote, each having an equal weighting in the final result.
+The competition consisted of three phases.
+The first phase was the three quarter-finals on 13, 20 and 27 January 2023 where 40 songs competed and the top twenty-four entries qualified.
+The second phase was the semi-final on 9 February 2023 where the top sixteen entries qualified to compete in the third phase, the final on 11 February 2023.
+Five judges evaluated the songs during the three phases and the results of the public televote had a weighting equal to the total votes of the judges in the final result.
 Ties in the final results were broken based on the entry which received the higher score from the judges.
-Monetary prizes were also given to the competing artists.
-The winner received €10,000, the runner-up received €4,000, the second runner-up received €2,000 and the remaining artists received €300 each.
+Monetary prizes were also given to the competing artists: the winner received €10,000, the runner-up received €4,000, the second runner-up received €2,000 and the remaining artists received €300 each.
 Former Maltese Eurovision entrants Paul Giordimaina (1991), Moira Stafrace (1994), Mike Spiteri (1995) and Ludwig Galea (2004) were appointed as consultants of the competition in order to offer support to the artists.
 The five members of the jury that evaluated the entries during all phases consisted of: